mc-cip/spec/format_spec.md

 ### `semver` (optional)

 An optional Semantic Versioning compatible version number.
+This field SHOULD ONLY be present if the version's name conforms to Semantic Versioning.
+This field SHOULD NOT be present if the name does not conform to SemVer.

 ---

 ### `releaseDate`

-The release date of this verison.
+The release date of this version.
 It MUST be stored as an ISO-8601 conforming String.

 ---

 ### `changelog`

 The changelog of this version.
 This MAY be moved into a separate API call for hosts.
-The changelog MAY contain HTML, Markdown, or other forms of rich text.
+The changelog MAY contain HTML.

 ---